-Moving the Baptist Church's water meter off of Mr. Weisbrow was brought up.
-Comment was made to handle this was by Trustee harmonic by Tru instratively.
+Moving the Baptist Church's water meter off of Mr. Weisbrod moving the Baptist Church's water meter off of Mr. Weisbrod this made to handle this made Moving the Baptist Church's water meter off of Mr. Weisbrod property was brought up.
+Comment was made to handle this hold instratively.